wp-plugins/infusionsoft-affiliates/readme.txt

 = Version 0.6 =
 * 8/2/2011: Added support for individual page overrides on what to do when an affiliate code isn't present
+* 8/10/2011: Bug fix to allow for better default page processing when a query string is present

 = Version 0.5 =
 * 7/12/2011: Help added to the options page